That’s 550,000 children – up 150,000 since 2010 when the Tories started the public sector pay freeze.

 This week is HeartUnions week, a chance to highlight all the great work unions and reps do, and to advance our major campaign priorities.
 To learn more and take action, visit our HeartUnions hompage.

 Frances O’Grady is General Secretary of the Trade Union Congress and tweets here.Like this article?
-Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by making a donation today.
+Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by becoming a Left Foot Forward Supporter today.